stellar-deprecated/bridge-server/readme_compliance.md

 #### Response

 Respond with one of the following status codes:
-* `200 OK` when your customer has allowed to share his/her KYC and the payment should be proceeded,
+* `200 OK` when your customer has allowed sharing his/her compliance information with the requesting FI.
-* `202 Accepted` when your callback needs some time for processing,
+* `202 Accepted` when your callback needs some time for processing, ie to ask the customer.
-* `403 Forbidden` when your customer has denied to share his/her KYC and the payment should be proceeded.
+* `403 Forbidden` when your customer has denied sharing his/her compliance information with the requesting FI.

 Any other status code will be considered an error.

 When `202 Accepted` is returned the response body should contain JSON object with `pending` field which represents estimated number of seconds needed for processing.
-For example, the following response will mean to request this callback in an hour:
+For example, the following response means to try the payment again in an hour:

 ```json
 {"pending": 3600}